Risk-Sensitive Reinforcement Learning with Exponential Criteria: Risk-Sensitive Policy Gradient Update Rule

 By using the temporal structure of the problem and causality, it can be argued that the rewards prior to time $t$ are not dependent on the actions that the policy will take in a future state $s_t$, that is, $\sum_{t'=0}^{t-1} \gamma^{t'} r_t(s_{t'},a_{t'})$ is independent of $\nabla \log \pi(a_t|s_t;\theta)$.
 Thus, by using the independence property, we have

 Note that the first expectation is a constant, therefore,

 where $R_t \sum_{t'=t}^{|\tau|-1} \gamma^{t'-t} r(s_{t'}, a_{t'})$.

-As a final remark, notice that from \eqref{adj-sep}, we can see that the first term on the right hand side of the equation provides an inherent way of adjusting the step size, effectively making the constant step size adaptive.
+As a final remark, notice that from \eqref{adj-sep}, we can see that the first term on the right-hand side of the equation provides an inherent way of adjusting the step size, effectively making the constant step size adaptive.